1997 ARL season: Match details

 Early in the second half there was more concern for Toovey after he was stomped on by Adam MacDougall.
 Manly then almost put Newcastle away in the 51st minute when Steven Menzies powered through close to the line only to be stopped by Troy Fletcher scrambling well to effect a try- and match-saving tackle for the Knights.
 Andrew Johns booted a penalty goal in the 57th minute to claw Newcastle back to within a converted try.
 In the 61st minute Adam Muir dropped a pass from Andrew Johns a metre from Manly's line but it was a sign that the Knights were back in the game.
 Manly on the other hand, began to play conservatively to their own ultimate cost.
 They received a penalty after another Harragon high tackle and elected to kick at goal 32 metres out with a swirling breeze.
 Nevin missed and Darren Albert returned the kick with a 40-metre run.
 Manly applied pressure for the next ten minutes but came away empty handed.
 Colella and then Nik Kosef both dropped balls inside Newcastle's 30m line while trying to off-load.
 A 69th minute last tackle raid ten metres out by Manly also fell short when a field-goal might have sealed the game.
 Having withstood the pressure, Newcastle then lifted.
 Following a long break by Fletcher, Andrew Johns received the ball from his brother.
 He stood in a tackle, handed to O'Davis, who spun and planted the ball on the line.
 Johns' conversion levelled the scores 16–16 with five minutes remaining.

-The match is ultimately best remembered for its classic grandstand finish, when Darren Albert's try broke the 16–16 deadlock seven seconds from full-time.
-The effervescent Andrew Johns unexpectedly went down a narrow blind-side before slipping a pass to Albert who raced over to score prompting scenes of euphoria from the Knights fans and players who had won their inaugural title.
-Ray Warren proclaiming "Newcastle have won the Grand Final"!